-Texas Court grants appeal after 35 years without conviction
+Texas court grants appeal after 35 years without conviction

-A Texas appellate court says an inmate imprisoned for more than 35 years after his murder conviction was overturned should go free.
+In this Dec.
+11, 2012 file photo, Jerry Hartfield speaks from a visiting area at the Hughes Unit of the Texas Department of Criminal Justice outside Gatesville, Texas.
+A Texas district court of appeals panel issued an opinion on Thursday, Jan.
+19, 2017, saying that Hartfield, an inmate imprisoned for more than 35 years after his murder conviction was overturned should go free.

 Add your comments below